May 12, 2025

 4. Follow the principles of responsible conduct of biomedical research.

-Student Learning Outcomes for Basic Biomedical Sciences (Ph.D.)
+Student Learning Outcomes for Biomedical and Translational Sciences (Ph.D.)

 1. Critically apply knowledge to address fundamental questions in their primary area of study.